-Puppet Showplace Theater is New England’s favorite puppetry destination.
+Puppet Showplace Theater is New England’s center for puppetry arts.
 Each year, we present over 300 performances by professional puppet companies to audiences young and old at our intimate Brookline Village theater.
-Our touring shows travel to schools, libraries, and cultural centers throughout the Northeast region.
+Our touring productions reach thousands more at schools, libraries, theaters, and cultural centers throughout the Northeast region and beyond.

 We offer workshops, classes, summer camps, and training opportunities to both children and adults, and we partner with local and emerging artists to develop new work.

 After 40+ years of operations, our theater has become a treasured cultural institution.
 Puppet Showplace is run by an experienced staff and volunteer board of trustees.
 We are supported by contributions from individual donors, local businesses, and foundation and government grants.
 From children’s birthday party performances to provocative Puppets at Night shows, our programming is designed to reach a large and diverse audience.

 Puppet Showplace Theater was founded in June 1974 by visionary educator and puppeteer Mary Churchill.
 Mary’s company, The Cranberry Puppets, performed shows featuring a cast of crocheted characters.
 Mary was known for her witty adaptations of children’s stories that featured strong female protagonists.
 She was a regular performer, tireless administrator, and generous benefactor of the theater until her death in 1997.

 From the day it opened, Puppet Showplace became a home for touring puppet companies from across New England and beyond.
 Many performers became regulars, appearing on stage each season and contributing to the financial support and governance of the theater.
-Puppet Showplace was also home of the the Boston Area Guild of Puppetry (formerly known as the New England Puppetry Guild).
+Puppet Showplace also became the official home of the the Boston Area Guild of Puppetry (formerly known as the New England Puppetry Guild).